Probiotics for Horses: Gut Health, Digestion, and Performance

 Some cases of loose manure are temporary, such as those that occur after travel, a feed change, or a short-term stress event.
 These may resolve as the horse returns to a stable routine.

-However, ongoing or recurring loose manure may suggest a deeper issue with digestive stability, microbial balance, or feeding management.
-In these cases, it is important to look beyond the symptom and consider the overall gut health picture.
+Ongoing or recurring loose manure is more important.
+It often suggests a deeper issue with digestive stability, microbial balance, hydration, or feeding management.
+In these cases, it is important to look beyond the symptom and consider the full gut health picture.

 How Gut Health Affects Manure Consistency

 Manure consistency is closely tied to hindgut function.
 The cecum and colon house the microbes responsible for fermenting fiber into usable energy.
-When this system is stable, digestion tends to be consistent.
+When this system is stable, digestion stays consistent.

-When microbial balance is disrupted, fermentation may become less efficient, which can affect manure quality, nutrient absorption, and overall digestive performance.
+When microbial balance is disrupted, fermentation becomes less efficient.
+This affects manure quality, nutrient absorption, and overall digestive performance.

 Loose Manure and Performance

-Digestive consistency plays a role in how effectively a horse converts feed into energy.
-When digestion is unstable, it may affect feed efficiency, hydration balance, and overall performance consistency.
+Digestive consistency affects how effectively a horse converts feed into energy.
+When digestion is unstable, it can influence feed efficiency, hydration balance, recovery, and overall performance consistency.

 Supporting Digestive Stability

-They should be used alongside good feeding practices, including gradual diet transitions, consistent forage intake, and proper hydration.
+They work best alongside good feeding practices, including gradual diet transitions, consistent forage intake, hydration, and routine stability.

 When to Look Beyond Loose Manure